 For Respondents who are not students of the University, the Board may recommend any sanction.
-In the case of a Respondent who is a faculty member, the Board will send the outcome letter to the Vice President for Academic Affairs for action and regarding a staff member, to the Executive Director of Human Resources.
+In the case of a Respondent who is a faculty member, the Board will send the outcome letter to the Provost for action and regarding a staff member, to the University's Director of Human Resources.
 The determination of sanctions, if any, shall be made pursuant to the complaint therein and applied to the Respondent.